WeizhouWang/CodeChallenge/README.md

 	c:\ftp\files
 ```

-it get all devices from the folder with is contains "Device" in the file name which ends with ".csv";
+it get all devices from the folder which is contains "Device" in the file name and ends with ".csv";
-it get all data from the folder with is contains "Data" in the file name which ends with ".csv";
+it get all data from the folder which is contains "Data" in the file name and ends with ".csv";

 the test result is as following: